codenickycode/create-react-spa-cloudflare/README.cloudflare/README.cloudflare.md

 5. Each time you add an app, you will see it appear in your "Workers & Pages" Overview:
    ![](./img/4%20-%20dashboard.jpg)

-6. Go into your new app, click the "Settings" tab, and edit the "Build configuration" to match the following:

-- Build command: `pnpm run client build`
-- Build output: `client/dist`

 6. Add the following variables under "Variables and Secrets" so that the build command can run in the correct environment:
    | Type | Name | Value |
    | --- | --- | --- |